An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Day 3 – Ceduna to Mundrabilla

-The next part of this Adelaide to Perth drive will take you into the Nullarbor plain.
-No matter where you are heading to it’s a long drive.
+The next part of this epic road trip will take you into the Nullarbor National Park.
+No matter where you are heading it’s a long drive.
 Mundrabilla is 6 hours and 30 minutes from Ceduna, but you can go further if you wish.

 Bear in mind, that you don’t want to be driving for too long unless there are a number of you in the car.
 Distances in-between places in the outback are far, and if you have an accident in the middle of nowhere you could be in trouble.